BioRadOpenSource/Sequoia_express_toolkit/README.md

 ```

 ### Running the pipeline
-For the majority of users there are only some basic commands that will need to be done.
+For most users there are only some basic commands that will need to be done.
 For a full list of options, please see the nextflow.config file.
 Using `nextflow run main.nf --help` will only list the basic options.

 #### Generate the Docker Image
-This pipeline uses a docker conainer as a virtual enviorment to run the software.
+This pipeline uses a docker container as a virtual environment to run the software.
 Outside of installing docker and nextflow, no other software is required.
 The recommendation for running this analysis is to pull the docker container from dockerhub.
 However, should the user choose to modify the docker container for a customized analysis, the Dockerfile is provided in this repository.

 (Recommended) the container should be pulled automatically by nextflow, however this is the command required if needed: